 The first European Tour season is the Abu Dhabi HSBC Championship at Abu Dhabi Golf Club from January 21-24.

-Part of the Desert Swing on the European Tour, the Abu Dhabi event sees some of the leading names from the PGA Tour make the trip to the Middle East to form part of a stellar line-up as they clash with the best from Europe.
+Part of the Desert Swing on the European Tour, the Abu Dhabi event sees some of the leading names from the PGA Tour make the trip to the Middle East to form part of a stellar line-up.

 Abu Dhabi HSBC Championship History

-The Abu Dhabi HSBC Championship was first held in 2006 and has become one of the leading events on the European Tour.
+The Abu Dhabi HSBC Championship event was first held in 2006 and has become one of the leading events on the European Tour.
 It is part of the prestigious Rolex Series.

 Sponsored by HSBC since 2011, the $7 million event attracts a high class field looking for early season form and has been won by some of the world’s leading golfers.

 Triple winner Martin Kaymer and two-time champions Paul Casey and Tommy Fleetwood are joined on the roll of honour by the likes of Rickie Fowler, Shane Lowry and Westwood.